Purpose of This Guideline

 Brief interventions: Brief interventions range from 5 to 20 minutes in duration, vary in frequency, and include a variety of components based on different psychological and motivational approaches.
 Common elements of a brief intervention include discussion of the risks and benefits of substance use as perceived by the patient, individualized feedback regarding level of risk, advice on reducing use to within recommended safe limits, discussion of any related health effects, and motivational support (see Figure 2, below).
 A commonly used acronym is FRAMES: Feedback, Responsibility, Advice, Menu Options, Empathy, and Self-Efficacy.
 The time available for an intervention and the individual’s level of engagement and motivation for change often determine the duration, type, and frequency of brief interventions.

-For further information and resources, see the NYSDOH AI guideline Treatment of Alcohol Use Disorder > Non-Pharmacological Treatment > Online Resources: Behavioral Therapy for Alcohol Use Disorder.
+For further information and resources, see the NYSDOH AI guideline Treatment of Alcohol Use Disorder > Behavioral Treatment.

 Diagnosis of Substance Use Disorder